chwaki-a1/alx-system_engineering-devops/0x00-shell_basics/README.md

-script zero(0) is printing current working directory
+0 - script that prints the absolute path name of the current working directory.
+1 is Display the contents list of your current directory.